aeonSolutions/AeonLabs-Ghost-Writer-GPT-3/README.md

 ![](https://github.com/aeonSolutions/AeonLabs-Ghost-Writer-GPT-3/blob/main/img/anaconda_cmd.png)

 ### 3- Install python libraires
-Next a commoand prompt windows opens.
+Next a command prompt windows opens.
 And then you need to install the following python libraries by typing and hit enter each one below

 - pip install openai
 - pip install python-docx